-F. Course Technology (10 points total) 2 2 6.1 The tools used in the course support the learning objectives and competencies.
+F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
 3 3 6.2 Course tools promote learner engagement and active learning.
 3 3 6.3 Technologies required in the course are readily obtainable.
-2 0 6.4 The course technologies are current.
+2 2 6.4 The course technologies are current.
 1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 0 Total 7 7 Comments: 6.1: Equipment used in the course is appropriate for supporting the objectives presumably online or within their own systems.
-The tools used in these activities would promote engagement and active learning.
+1 0 Total 9

-6.1: Equipment used in the course is appropriate for supporting the objectives.
+6.1: Equipment used in the course is appropriate for supporting the objectives, which are less equipment-based and more theory-based.